Multi-Agent Teams Hold Experts Back: Experiments

-To understand the mechanism underlying teams' failure to leverage expertise, we analyze team conversations using ideas from social epistemology.
-Drawing on the preemption thesis from philosophy of authority \citep{raz1986morality,grundmann2025epistemic} and research on expert-novice relationships \citep{lackey2018}, we distinguish between two modes of integrating expert knowledge: (1) \textbf{Epistemic deference (preemption)}: recognizing an expert and adopting their view directly, allowing expert opinion to preempt one's own judgment, versus (2) \textbf{Evidence integration}: treating expert opinion as additional evidence to be weighed and combined with other views.
-The preemption thesis argues that when a layperson recognizes genuine expertise, the expert's judgment should replace rather than supplement the layperson's own reasoning \citep{grundmann2025epistemic}. \paragraph{Methodology.} We use Gemini 3.0 Pro to analyze teamworking transcripts from the \emph{Reveal Expert} condition (n=30 per task).
-Drawing on social epistemology \citep{raz1986morality,grundmann2025epistemic,lackey2018} and negotiation theory \citep{pruittcarnevale1993,jackel2024}, we code conversation turns into four categories: for non-experts, \textbf{Epistemic Deference [ED]} (yielding to expert authority) and \textbf{Integrative Compromise [IC]} (proposing middle-ground rankings); for experts, \textbf{Strategic Persistence [SP]} (maintaining position) and \textbf{Epistemic Flexibility [EF]} (accommodating group feedback).
+\paragraph{Methodology.} We use Gemini 3.0 Pro to analyze teamworking transcripts from the \emph{Reveal Expert} condition (n=30 per task).
+Drawing on social epistemology \citep{raz1986morality,zagzebski2012} and negotiation theory \citep{pruittcarnevale1993,jackel2024}, we code conversation turns into four categories: for non-experts, \textbf{Epistemic Deference [ED]} (yielding to expert authority) and \textbf{Integrative Compromise [IC]} (proposing middle-ground rankings); for experts, \textbf{Strategic Persistence [SP]} (maintaining position) and \textbf{Epistemic Flexibility [EF]} (accommodating group feedback).
 We compute Pearson correlations between behavior frequencies and the synergy gap.
 Two human annotators independently validated a sample of 50 conversations, achieving 94\% agreement with Gemini's annotations (methodological details in Appendix~\ref{app:epistemic-deference-methodology}). \paragraph{Key Finding.} Teams' performance problems stem from inappropriate evidence integration rather than proper epistemic deference (RQ2, RQ3; Table~\ref{tab:epistemic-deference} in Appendix~\ref{app:epistemic-deference-plots}).
 When non-experts yield to expert authority (ED), teams perform better (NASA: $r=-0.44, p=0.007$; SBP: $r=-0.68, p<0.001$).
 Conversely, integrative compromise (IC)---treating expert opinions as evidence to average---correlates positively with the synergy gap (NASA: $r=0.55, p<0.001$; SBP: $r=0.69, p<0.001$), confirming that consensus-seeking harms performance when expertise asymmetries exist.
 Complete scatter plots appear in Appendix~\ref{app:epistemic-deference-plots}.